-If adverse events including injury, unexpected deaths or euthanasia occur, then it is essential to consider the possible causes and take action to prevent further issues.
+If adverse events including injury, unexpected deaths or unplanned requirement for euthanasia occur, then it is essential to consider the possible causes and take action to prevent further issues.
 Adhering to the guidance in this SOP will assist in minimising the likelihood of adverse events.
-For projects approved by the department's AEC, adverse events must be reported in writing to the AEC Executive Officer as soon as possible after the event by completing an Adverse Events Form.
-Guidance on field euthanasia procedures is described in the department SOP for Euthanasia of Animals Under Field Conditions.
-Where disease may be suspected, refer to the Department SOP for Managing Disease Risk and Biosecurity in Wildlife Management for further guidance.
+For projects approved by the department's AEC, adverse events must be reported in writing to the AEC Executive Officer as soon as possible after the event by completing an Adverse Event Form.
+Guidance on first aid for animals and field euthanasia procedures are described in the department SOPs for First Aid for Animals and Euthanasia of Animals Under Field Conditions.
+Where infectious disease is suspected, refer to the Department SOP for Managing Disease Risk and Biosecurity in Wildlife Management for further guidance.